 Some students registered with our office have their ability to take notes in class impeded due to disability.
-For those students, once note taking has been approved as an accommodation by their SAS Advisor, it will indicated on the Letter of Accommodations provide to instructors.
+For those students, once note taking has been approved as an accommodation by their SAS Advisor, it will be indicated on the Letter of Accommodations provided to instructors.

 When this accommodation is needed, you are asked to work closely with the students who require note taking, particularly, when a note taker is not readily available.
 In the instances when that is the case, you may be asked to explore alternatives to note taking with your students.

 - Approaching individual students known for their diligence in taking notes and inviting them to share with the student